guttih/Glosur/linux.md

 `Ctrl-a` -> a number from 0 to X: go the windows n° X.
 `Ctrl-a` -> `"`: choose the windows into which to move on.
 `Ctrl-a` -> `k`: close the current windows (kill)
-`Ctrl-a` -> `S`: split the current windows horizontally.
+`Ctrl-a` -> `S`: (capital s) split the current windows horizontally.
 To switch between the windows, do Ctrl-a followed by Tab.
 `Ctrl-a` -> `|`: split the current windows vertically
 `Ctrl-a` -> `d`: detach a screen session without stopping it
 `Ctrl-a` -> `r`: reattach a detached screen session